 DesPosMax.
 The outdoor air damper position required to provide DesOA when the supply fan is at MaxCoolSpeed.

-Relief-Damper Positions (for relief using motorized dampers; see Section 5.18.8.)
+[EQUALS BSP DMPR]Relief-Damper Positions (for relief using motorized dampers; see Section 5.18.8.)

 MinRelief.
-The relief-damper position that maintains a building pressure of 12 Pa (0.05 in. of water) while the system is at MinPosMin (i.e., the economizer damper is positioned to provide MinOA while the supply fan is at minimum speed).
+The relief-damper position that maintains a building pressure of [UNITS [12 Pa] [0.05 in.]] of water) while the system is at MinPosMin (i.e., the economizer damper is positioned to provide MinOA while the supply fan is at minimum speed).

 MaxRelief.
-The relief-damper position that maintains a building pressure of 12 Pa (0.05 in. of water) while the economizer damper is fully open and the fan speed is at cooling maximum.
+The relief-damper position that maintains a building pressure of [UNITS [12 Pa] [0.05 in.]] of water) while the economizer damper is fully open and the fan speed is at cooling maximum.

-Return-Fan Speed Differential (for Return Fan Speed Tracking Control, see Section 5.18.10).
-The speed differential between supply air and return air fans, S-R-SPD-DIFF, required to maintain building pressure at desired pressure (e.g., 12 Pa [0.05 in. of water]) using a handheld sensor if a permanent sensor is not provided.
+[EQUALS BSP RETURNSPD]Return-Fan Speed Differential (for Return Fan Speed Tracking Control, see Section 5.18.10).
+The speed differential between supply air and return air fans, S-R-SPD-DIFF, required to maintain building pressure at desired pressure (e.g., [UNITS [12 Pa] [0.05 in.]] of water]) using a handheld sensor if a permanent sensor is not provided.
 All exhaust fans that normally operate with the air handler should be on.

-Return fan discharge static pressure setpoints (for Return Fan Direct Building Pressure Control, see Section 5.18.10.2).
+[EQUALS BSP RETURNDP]Return fan discharge static pressure setpoints (for Return Fan Direct Building Pressure Control, see Section 5.18.10.2).

 RFDSPmin: That required to deliver the design return air volume across the return air damper when the supply air fan is at design airflow and on minimum outdoor air.
-This setpoint shall be no less than 2.4 Pa (0.01 inches) to ensure outdoor air is not drawn backwards thru the relief damper.
+This setpoint shall be no less than [UNITS [2.4 Pa] [0.01 inches]] to ensure outdoor air is not drawn backwards thru the relief damper.

-RFDSPmax: That required to exhaust enough air to maintain building static pressure at setpoint 12 Pa (0.05 inches) when the supply air fan is at design airflow and on 100% outdoor air.
+RFDSPmax: That required to exhaust enough air to maintain building static pressure at setpoint [UNITS [12 Pa] [0.05 inches]] when the supply air fan is at design airflow and on 100% outdoor air.

-Chilled Water Plant
+[DELETE]Chilled Water Plant

 Retain the following parameter for plants with DP controlled variable speed pumps.
 Delete otherwise.

-CHW-DPmax, the maximum chilled water differential pressure setpoint, in psi
+CHW-DPmax, the maximum chilled water differential pressure setpoint, in [UNITS [psi] [kPa]]

 Instructions for establishing CHW-DPmax should be provided in the Test and Balance Specification.
 For example: